Didomi's SDK Behavior

 Customizing the consent collection by changing the names of Didomi’s cookies with the web SDK will have an impact on the counting of the unique visitors.
 For a same domain, a user who visits pages or subdomains where different cookie names have been set, will be counted multiple times.

 Notice Geographic Behavior

-Even if this option is selected the SDK is still called on all the pageviews, whatever is the user’s country.
+Even if this option is selected the SDK is still called on all the pageviews, whatever the user’s country.
 Didomi's CMP is communicating with the vendors to specify that the GDPR regulation is not applied.

 👉If you don’t want to be billed for users outside of the EU, you have to condition the triggering of the CMP SDK.

 Please note that they are potential gaps and differences between your MUV and Didomi's MUV:

 - Difference of scope: The scope of domains/apps covered by your analytics tool and the CMP might differ.